MengLeZhang/crimeMaps-preReg-code/docs/README.md

   - [ ] The bibliography list is not homgeneous.
   - [ ] The authors should mention how to cope with the risk of finding errors in the data, having solid data for such a project is not only related the presence of missing data.
+  - A: We have filled this out more extensively.
+The public domain data has already been error checked.
+We have noted potential errors in the raw police data (which will be reflected in the public data).
+Based on talking with the police and their crime mapper -- these issues are unlikely to affect our results.
+We have reiterated that we have checked that our Snap data is an accurate recreation of the real secret snap data.
+We recreate the public domain data from 2011-2013 using raw police data to check that we have recreated the police.uk data routine.
+Section has been renamed data quality instead of missing data to reflect.

   - [ ] The quality of preparation of this manuscript should increase.

 - Reviewer two comments: